lcreid/jade_systems_toolbox/README.md

 tool init
 ```

-The default initialization installs a `compose.yml` file for Rails development with a SQLite database, using Ruby 3.4, and the `bookworm` version of Debian.
+The initialization installs

+* A `compose.yml` file for Rails development with a SQLite database, using Ruby 3.4, and the `bookworm` version of Debian.
-(On Linux, it also installs a `compose.override.yml` file.)
-It also installs a `.devcontainer.json` file, so VScode can edit without the context of the container.
+* On Linux, a `compose.override.yml` file.
+* A `.devcontainer.json` file, so VScode can edit without the context of the container.
+* `.vscode/settings.json` and `vscode/extensions.json` so developers have a consistent experience in VScode (mostly linting and autoformatting).

+You can change some of the defaults.
 To choose another database:

 ```bash
 tool init --database postgres